THERAPEUTIC GUIDANCE & SUPPORT

 Guidance, Support & Recovery-Oriented Rehabilitation

-SAA’s therapeutic guidance approach combines emotional support, psychosocial rehabilitation, structured participation, counselling, and person-centered care to help individuals gradually rebuild confidence, routine, communication, and meaningful participation in everyday life.
+SAA’s therapeutic guidance approach integrates emotional support, psychosocial rehabilitation, structured participation, counselling, and person-cantered care to help individuals gradually rebuild confidence, get back to daily routine, communication, and meaningful participation in community life.

 Understanding Therapeutic Support & Psychosocial Rehabilitation